hackoregon/linux-laptop-setup/README.md

 5. Log out and back in again.
 This sets the environment variables you need for the Python virtual environments.
 6. The scripts are modular - you only need to install what you're going to use.
 By task:
-    -   Data science / machine learning: Install the `jupyter` package by typing `./jupyter`.
+    -   Python data science / machine learning: Install the `jupyter` package by typing `./jupyter`.
 This will create a Jupyter notebook Python 3 virtualenv.
 I've included the [`scikit-learn`](http://scikit-learn.org/stable/) machine learning toolkit.

         To run the notebook, type

             workon jupyter
             jupyter notebook

         A browser will open with the Jupyter notebook web app.
+When you're finished, close the browser and type `CTL-C` in the terminal window.
+You'll see

+            Serving notebooks from local directory: /home/znmeb/Projects/linux-laptop-setup
+            0 active kernels
+            The Jupyter Notebook is running at: http://localhost:8888/ Shutdown this notebook server (y/[n])?

+        Enter "y" to shut down Jupyter.

-        To run a Jupyter notebook server, type `./serve-jupyter`.
+        To run a Jupyter notebook server accessible to other machines on the local area network, type `./serve-jupyter`.
 This will open a Jupyter notebook server listening on 0.0.0.0:8888.
 The script runs `ifconfig` so you can see what your machine's IP address is.
 Browse to that IP address port 8888 from another machine.
     -   Database / SQL / GIS: Install PostgreSQL and PostGIS by typing `./postgres`.
 This will install PostgreSQL and PostGIS and create a PostgreSQL super-user with the same user ID as your Linux user ID.

         Note that as installed, the PostgreSQL service is only accessible inside the workstation / laptop.
 If you need to expose it to a local area network, you'll need to do some configuration.
     -   QGIS and PgAdmin3 GUI tools: Type `./qgis-pgadmin3` to install PgAdmin3, the QGIS (Quantum GIS) desktop GUI, and the QGIS map server.
     -   VirtualBox and Vagrant hosting (64-bit VA only): If you want to host VirtualBox guests or Vagrant boxes, type `./vbox-vagrant`.
 During the installation you'll be asked to accept the VirtualBox Extension Pack's Personal Use and Evaluation License (PUEL).
 You will need to log out and back in again after the install to join the `vboxusers` group.
 In theory this works on a 32-bit host but I don't recommend it.
-    -   Dropbox: To install the Dropbox client, type `./dropbox`.
-This will install the base, but you still need to do a bit of setup.
-Open your desktop's menu and run the Dropbox app.
-It will start up and ask you for permission to download a proprietary daemon.
-Allow it to do so.

-        Once the daemon is downloaded, you'll need to log in to Dropbox with your email address and password.
-If you have two-factor authentication enabled, you'll need your device to receive the one-time code.
-And you'll need to enter that code in the Dropbox login.
-Once you've done that, Dropbox will start syncing.
     -   Git Large File Storage: we used this last year for Crop Compass.
 Note that GitHub charges money for both storage and download bandwidth for this, so be careful!
 If you need it, type `./git-lfs`.

 Advanced tools